woodml/MOLUSC/README.md

 - Number of companions to generate
 - Output file prefix

 The following information is optional, depending on which types of analysis are being used.
+Examples of RV and High Resolution Imaging text files are provided above.

 **Radial Velocity**
-- File containing RV measurements, times and errors
+- File containing RV measurements (in km/s), times (in JD) and errors
 - Spectral resolution of RV measurements
-- Added Jitter
+- Added Jitter (in m/s)
-- RV Sensitivity Floor
+- RV Sensitivity Floor (in m/s)

 **High Resolution Imaging**
-- File containing contrast curve
+- File containing contrast curve, with Delta mag and Separation (in mas)
-- Filter in which imaging was taken (2MASS J, H, K, Gaia G, and CFHT R, I are available)
+- Filter in which imaging was taken (2MASS J, H, K, Gaia G, Bp, Rp, and CFHT R, I are available)

 **Additional Input**
 There are a number of additional options allowing you to alter the generated distribution of companions.
 You can choose to limit any of the six orbital parameters, $P$, $q$, $e$, $i$, $\omega$, and $\varphi$, to have fixed, minimum or maximum values.
 The mean and standard deviation of the log-normal period distribution can be altered, as can the exponent for the power-law mass ratio distribution.
 Finally, you can choose to use either the more conservative 18th mag or more complete 20th mag completeness limits for Gaia imaging limits.